 A service desk manages the support for all aspects of an organization, not just technical issues.
 This includes things like customer service, HR and even finance.
 The support team for service desks is typically much larger than help desks, as they handle a larger ticket volume.

-IT Help Desk Categories: Best Practices
+Help Desk Best Practices

 There are a number of best practices that can help ensure the effectiveness of your IT help desk.
+These practices will help your business avoid common issues, like unexpected downtime, chaotic ticketing systems, and lack of documentation or escalation protocol for issues.

 1. Understand Your Company’s IT Infrastructure

+Common IT issues are slow internet, file storage issues, and login challenges.
+Knowing and understanding your business’s IT issues can help determine proactive management to get ahead of such issues before they occur.
 Your help desk software should be equipped to deal with common IT issues.
 By familiarizing yourself with the most common issues, ticket categories, and types of requests, you can save a lot of time troubleshooting and resolving them.

 3. Track Updates and Changes